The online Comment window has expired

 • Default_avatar

-Erica MacKinnon about 2 years ago
+Erica MacKinnon over 2 years ago

 Investigating the merger between Mills College and Northeastern is a matter of fairness, a matter of transparency, and a matter of integrity.
 Throughout the entire "closure" process, the administration of Mills has never been forthcoming with the shapeshifting numbers.
 It has never answered difficult questions about WHY a 170-year-old college has to close so quickly, especially when it has a 300+million dollar endowment and other assets.
 Instead, President Hillman and the Board have spoken in generalities and about "legacy" or "carrying on tradition."